UEFA Women's Euro 1995

-The 1995 UEFA Women's Championship was a women's association football tournament which was held between 11 December 1994 and 26 March 1995, involving UEFA-affiliated national teams who have qualified for the competition.
+The 1995 UEFA Women's Championship, often called the 1995 Women's Euros or just the 1995 Euros, was a women's association football tournament which was held between 11 December 1994 and 26 March 1995, involving UEFA-affiliated national teams who have qualified for the competition.

-Germany won the competition for the third time.
+Germany won the competition for the third time, beating Sweden in the final.

 Format

 In the qualifying round, 29 teams were divided into 8 groups (containing 3 or 4 teams), with the winners of each group advancing to the quarter-finals.
 In the quarter-finals and semi-finals, matches were played on a home-and-away two-legged basis.
 In the final, only one match was played, with the winner claiming the UEFA Women's Championship title.
 While one of the semi-final matches was played in 1994, and there was no singular host, UEFA considers the semi-finals and final as part of the final tournament.